SwethaMagesh/course-analysis-swlab/README.md

 - Timetable -> slot retreival
 - Grading statistics - scrap from asc
     - Store the data for diff courses
-    - Graphically analyize % of top grades etc.
+    - Graphically analyze % of top grades etc.
 - Course webpage - for components and weightage
 - Feedback for difficulty & stream!